uberFoo/dwarf/README.md

 There will be some sort of support for OO-like behavior.
 Minimally we need inheritance, and probably polymorphism.

-### Virtual Machine

-There's a sort-of hybrid-VM currently, but no compiler.

 ## Syntax

-dwarf syntax is a strict subset of Rust's.
+dwarf syntax is (nearly) a strict subset of Rust's.
 In fact, I use the Rust language syntax parser in `vscode` to highlight, navigate, and edit Dwarf source.

 The bits that are missing include iterators, enumerations, paths, visibility modifiers, generics (for now), and the list goes on.